Modeling language: Applications

 Modeling languages are intended to be used to precisely specify systems so that stakeholders (e.g., customers, operators, analysts, designers) can better understand the system being modeled.

 The more mature modeling languages are precise, consistent and executable.
 Informal diagramming techniques applied with drawing tools are expected to produce useful pictorial representations of system requirements, structures and behaviors, which can be useful for communication, design, and problem solving but cannot be used programmatically.
 Executable modeling languages applied with proper tool support, however, are expected to automate system verification and validation, simulation and code generation from the same representations.

 Quality

 A review of modelling languages is essential to be able to assign which languages are appropriate for different modelling settings.
 In the term settings we include stakeholders, domain and the knowledge connected.
 Assessing the language quality is a means that aims to achieve better models.

 Framework for evaluation

 Here language quality is stated in accordance with the SEQUAL framework for quality of models developed by Krogstie, Sindre and Lindland (2003), since this is a framework that connects the language quality to a framework for general model quality.
 Five areas are used in this framework to describe language quality and these are supposed to express both the conceptual as well as the visual notation of the language.
-We will not go into a thoroughly explanation of the underlying quality framework of models but concentrate on the areas used to explain the language quality framework.
+We will not go into a thorough explanation of the underlying quality framework of models but concentrate on the areas used to explain the language quality framework.